rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 and safety advantages of deontological AIs as well as the challenges in constructing them.

-_(TODO: also serve as exhibit/lead in to some of main claims of post, maybe motivate better)_ _(TODO: maybe something like: We'll use tool AIs to motivate introducing a few of the core claims of this post.)_

 _(TODO: maybe footnote here explaining that purely deontological AIs basically always have the features which are currently associated with the words 'tool AIs'.
 However, there is exception of very strange deontological principles like